Jat Airways Hotels: Slavija Lux

+Privatization

+In October 2023 the government announced second attempt at selling hotels, this time all of them, not just the Lux.
+Matijević's son, Bojan Matijević in the name of family's Mat Real Estate company, stated they are still interested.
+The hotel complex was then sold the Mat Real Estate for €25 million, and the contract was officially signed with the government on 17 January 2024.

 Kopaonik

 The Jat Apartments Kopaonik Hotel was built in the 1980s and is among the largest hotels within the Kopaonik hotels complex in Kopaonik ski resort.

 Vršac

 The Jat Airways hotel in Vršac is located within the Jat Airways Flight Academy.
 The capacity of the hotel is 120 beds.
 The hotel is only 20 minutes walking distance from Vršac Airport and usually houses trainees at the flight academy.